-I am a Professor (full professor/Hoogleraar) at the Institute of Development Policy at Antwerp University.
+I am a Professor (full professor/Hoogleraar) at the Institute of Development Policy at Antwerp University; where I’m the chair/vice-dean of research.
 My work lies at the intersection of political science, development – and area – studies, and relies heavily on field research.

 I’m the author of ‘Nasser Road.
 Political Posters in Uganda‘ (editor, Eriskay Connection), ‘Rebel Lives.
 Photographs from inside the Lord’s Resistance Army’ (Hannibal Books/ FOMU), and Negotiating Public Services in the Congo (edited with Tom De Herdt, Zed Books), in addition to articles for academic publications such as African Affairs, International Affairs and many others.
 I am a regular contributor to a variety of media-platforms, such as The New Humanitarian, Washington Post’s Monkey Cage, African Arguments, Al Jazeera, and many others.